frees-io/freestyle/docs/src/main/tut/docs/modules/README.md

 ## Dependency Injection

-Freestyle automatically generated the most common implicit machinery def's found in most Scala application to expose instances through companion evidences.
-You don't need to provide implicit evidences for it's dependencies in Freestyle because those were already expressed inside their respective companions.
+Freestyle automatically generates implicit default instances and summoners in the '@free' and '@module' annotated companions so that instances can be summoned implicitly at any point in an application.
-Scala uses implicit instances in companion objects if it finds those after [traversing scopes at the call site]().
+Scala uses implicit instances in companion objects as par tof its implicit resolution rules. to learn more about Scala implicits take a look at this great post by Li Haoyi's [Implicit Design Patterns in Scala](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html).

 This gives the caller an opportunity to override at any point the instances generated automatically by Freestyle with explicit ones.